 The report will be circulated in draft form to Workgroup members and a period of not less than five (5) Business Days or if all Workgroup members agree three (3) Business Days given for comments thereon.
 Any unresolved comments made shall be reflected in the final report.

-The chairman or another member (nominated by the chairman) of the Workgroup shall attend the next CUSC Modifications Panel meeting following delivery of the report and may be invited to present the findings and/or answer the questions of Panel Members in respect thereof.
+The chair or another member (nominated by the chair) of the Workgroup shall attend the next CUSC Modifications Panel meeting following delivery of the report and may be invited to present the findings and/or answer the questions of Panel Members in respect thereof.
 Other members of the Workgroup may also attend such CUSC Modifications Panel meeting.

 At the meeting referred to in Paragraph 8.20.23 the CUSC Modifications Panel shall consider the Workgroup’s report and shall determine whether to:-